 - Half price bottles every Monday night, every Duke’s Seafood location.

 - Veuve Clicquot special for just over $9

 - Glass pours offered in 6-oz. and 9-oz pours

-- Duke’s wine dinners for between 45-70 guest feature a winery partner and 4-5 paired courses for a between $60-$85.
+- Duke’s Seafood wine dinners for between 45-70 guests feature a winery partner and 4-5 paired courses for a between $60-$85.
 Spirits

-Duke’s bartending approach is service oriented – 70-80% of the bartenders have worked their way up from serving.
+Our approach to bartending is service-oriented – 70-80% of the bartenders have worked their way up from serving.
 Experience is key.
-It’s all about generous pours, good quality and professional bartenders.
+It’s all about generous pours, good quality, and professional bartenders.